 Ready in 1 hour

-Try this Home Cured Pastrami recipe, or contribute your own.
-"Preserving" and "Beef" are two of the tags cooks chose for Home Cured Pastrami.
+Try this Home-Cured Pastrami recipe, or contribute your own.
+"Corn" and "Beef" are two of the tags cooks chose for Home-Cured Pastrami.

 Top-ranked recipe named "Home-Cured Pastrami"